 From Wimpy Kid to Ironman

-He will share the story of the transition of a class wimp/nerd to an Ironman triathlon finisher out of sheer determination aims to inspire people who are standing behind the line they have drawn for themselves, conceding to their notion that they are better off not crossing this barrier and what lies beyond is unreachable.
+In his talk, he will share the story of the transition of a class wimp/nerd to an Ironman triathlon finisher out of sheer determination.
+He aims to inspire people who are standing behind the line they have drawn for themselves, conceding to their notion that they are better off not crossing this barrier and that what lies beyond is unreachable.

 Everyday Excellence: Redefining Your Own Par